8 January 2019

-The frequency of separations at this time of year are well documented – family lawyers are inundated with new enquires between New Year’s Day and Valentine’s Day.
-Getting a divorce can have a major impact on your mental health, and an acrimonious or one sided break-up can result in serious consequences.
+Getting a divorce can have a major impact on your mental health, and an acrimonious or one-sided break-up can result in serious consequences.
 Some will seek retribution, others won’t accept it, and some will find it difficult to imagine a future without their spouse.

 Being mindful of a client’s mental well-being whilst ensuring we achieve the best possible results can be a careful balancing act.
-Our aim is to deliver an outcome which causes the least amount of distress in what is already a traumatic situation.
+Our aim is to deliver an outcome that causes the least amount of distress in what is an already traumatic situation.

-The end of a relationship can be devastating, and no matter who ended it or when, life can feel empty and frightening – but life does continue and many people go on to live happy, fulfilled lives after divorce.
-That’s why we keep our clients focused on the future, encouraging them to avoid negative emotions and think practically about the potential outcomes.
+The end of a relationship can be devastating, and no matter who ended it or when, life can feel very frightening.
+But life does continue, and from our own experience, many of our own clients go on to live happy, fulfilled lives after divorce.
+That’s why we try to keep our clients focused on the future, encouraging them to avoid negative emotions and think practically about the potential positive outcomes.

 • Helping clients focus on what’s important in the long-term